LiYanan2004/Aperture/Sources/Aperture/Documentation.docc/Camera/CameraUI.md

 ### Build Custom Camera Controls

-When you create a CameraView, you receive a camera object that reflects current camera status.
+When you create a Camera, you receive a camera object that reflects current camera status.

-- ``Camera``
+- ``CameraManager``